 During the first Star Trek series released in the mid 1960s, the creators introduced viewers to several magical devices – the Communicator, the Padd, the Replicator, and the Transporter.
 Although building the latter device requires the repeal of several of the laws of physics, the other three commonly exist today for the public to use.
 Smart phones are the Communicator of today allowing us to speak, text, or email to anyone around the world who might have a similar device.
-The Padd is my Nook – it even looks like it and makes the same sound when dropped on a desk – or your iPad or similar tablet device.
+The Padd is my tablet – it even looks like it and makes the same sound when dropped on a desk.
 Finally, the Replicator is nothing other than a three dimensional (3D) printer, a device just entering the world of consumer products.
 3D printer prices are expected to be only a few hundred dollars by 2015.

 Bioprinting represents the next step in 3D printing.
 Instead of materials, living cells fill the cartridges of the 3D printer.
 Cell by cell and layer by layer, these bioprinters deposit specific living cells chosen to perform a particular function in a pattern that allows them to perform a designed task.

 Patients requiring kidney replacement may have new kidneys printed from their own existing kidney cells or from stem cells coached to grow into kidney cells.
 The printing itself need not be exact as nature takes over once the proper mix of cells and substrate exist together.
 For example: